 Note

-I haven't tested this recipe on Ninja Foodi, but I will do it without delay in "Slow Cook" mode, finishing with 10 minutes of "baking" to brown everything.
+I haven't tested this recipe with the Ninja foodi, but I will do so soon in "Slow Cook" mode, finishing with 10 minutes of "bake" to brown everything.